Maxwell School of Citizenship Scholarship Competition

 mission of preparing leaders in government, business, and the nonprofit sector, the competition seeks to reward students with outstanding leadership potential.

 The competition provides an opportunity for students who have been admitted to SU to win one of 25 partial scholarships.
-Participants in the competition are required to submit a memo outlining a policy recommendation and then, if chosen as a finalist, to attend a one-day conference in Syracuse with other finalists to
+Participants in the competition are required to submit a memo outlining a policy recommendation and then, if chosen as a finalist, are required to attend a one-day conference in Syracuse with other

 The scholarships are awarded as follows: